GetSafariTours

 Pros & Cons:

-- Very expensive; one of the highest price points in the region.
+- One of the highest price points in the region.

 9. Baobab Tented Camp

-Best For: Mid-range travelers who want to stay inside the park.
+Best For: Mid-range travelers who want to be inside the park without paying the luxury premium.
+Location: Inside the park (central area).

 Pros & Cons:

-- Amenities are basic compared to lodges outside the park.
+- Amenities are basic compared with outside-the-park luxury lodges.

-A solid, reliable tarangire lodge choice for those who want to spend their budget on game drives rather than chandeliers.
+Verdict: A solid pick if you want to spend your budget on game drives rather than chandeliers.

 10. Angata Tarangire Camp